PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 - Next to 'Inputs', hit '+' and select the 'Import' option
 - The first time you do this, you'll need to click 'Connect New Account' to give Pry access to your Google account
 - Then select the relevant spreadsheet you want to import
-- You'll want to import each 'Range' you previously created - just pull in the 'Total MRR' line
+- You'll want to import the MRR 'Range' you previously created - just pull in the 'Total MRR' line
 - This should now show up in your model Input on the left hand side
 - Create a new formula, call it something like 'MRR' and set it to just be equal to the Total MRR input
-- In the right hand pane, create a new Output, select your new formula from the drop down menu and map it to 'Income'
+- In the right hand pane, create a new Output, select your new formula from the drop down menu and map it to 'Income' or 'Revenue'

 Phew!
 If you make changes to your Google Sheet in the future, remember to come back to this Model page and click the refresh button in the top left to make sure Pry is pulling your very latest data.